Wijngaard De Amsteltuin

 In 2019 the winery changed ownership and now belongs to Annelies Kruijthoff and Douwe Woudstra.
 With some professional advice of oenologist Stan Beurskens of Wijngaard St. Martinus and the help of a small army of volunteers they run the vineyard all year round.
 The harvest is done by hand, the traditional way.
 That takes time, but the vineyard is too small for machine picking, just like the majority of Dutch vineyards.

-Johanniter grape variety at Dutch winery Wijngaard De Amsteltuin
+Johanniter grape variety at Dutch winery De Amsteltuin in Amstelveen

 Picking by hand also has its advantages as it is a much gentler way to handle the grapes and less grapes will be broken in the process.
 The crunching, pressing, fermentation, clarification and aging all takes place in the wine cellar of Wijngaard De Amsteltuin.
 In the end the white and red (still) wines are bottled at St. Martinus winery in the south of The Netherlands and the sparkling rosé is bottled in Germany.